HybridDog/extinguisher/Readme.txt

 hold LMB to spray
-place it and then lit it with a torch near fire to let it explode sorry it it's less than you expected
+place it and then lit it with a torch near fire to let it explode sorry if it's less than you expected

 TODO: